 Figure 4: Fatty acids extracted with the mixture of chloroform/methanol/water after a mechanical pretreatment (rotation speed 600 rpm, time from 5 to 25 min and B/DE equal to 1.0)

 Observing the results obtained, it was noted that the mixture of C/M/W allowed to extract a greater quantity of fatty acids than that obtained with hexane.Fatty acids obtained without pretreatment were 31.63 mg FAs/g using hexane and 41.19 mg FAs/g using the mixture of C/M/W. This gap became more evident when the sample was subjected to the pretreatment.
-In particular, with a pretreatment at 600 rpm for 5 min and B/DE equal to 1.0, the amount of fatty acids was 2.35 times higher than that obtained without pretreatment using hexane, and 2.83 times higher than fatty acids obtained without pretreatment using the mixture of C/M/W. In fact, as shown in Taleb et al. (2016), N.gaditiana and Parachlorellakessleri, among the numerous strains chosen (including several Nannochloropsis strains) in order to be subjected to mechanical pretreatment using high pressure bead milling, were the best candidates to be pretreated.
+In particular, with a pretreatment at 600 rpm for 5 min and B/DE equal to 1.0, the amount of fatty acids was 2.35 times higher than that obtained without pretreatment using hexane, and 2.83 times higher than fatty acids obtained without pretreatment using the mixture of C/M/W. In fact, as shown in Taleb et al. (2016), N.gaditana and Parachlorellakessleri, among the numerous strains chosen (including several Nannochloropsis strains) in order to be subjected to mechanical pretreatment using high pressure bead milling, were the best candidates to be pretreated.
 For them the highest percentages of cells disruption, above 80%, were recorded, which made these microalgae particularly suitable for lipids extraction.
 By employing hexane and pretreating the sample at 600 rpm for time over 5 min the contents of fatty acids were lower than those without pretreatment, while under the mixture of C/M/W, fatty acids obtained pretreating the sample in the aforementioned conditions were greater than those without pretreatment.
-This meant that under time over 5 min and using hexane, the pretreatment phase worse the extraction yields.The condition in which the amount of fatty acids was the highest was achieved when pretreatment was carried out at 600 rpm for 5 min with B/DE equal to 1.0 and the extraction process was performed with the mixture of C/M/W. In particular, under these best conditions, since that N. gaditiana is rich in the EPA content (Chua et al., 2017), in Table 2 it is also shown the amount of EPA extracted in this case.
+This meant that under time over 5 min and using hexane, the pretreatment phase worse the extraction yields.The condition in which the amount of fatty acids was the highest was achieved when pretreatment was carried out at 600 rpm for 5 min with B/DE equal to 1.0 and the extraction process was performed with the mixture of C/M/W. In particular, under these best conditions, since that N. gaditana is rich in the EPA content (Chua et al., 2017), in Table 2 it is also shown the amount of EPA extracted in this case.

 Table 2: EPA content in the sample pretreated and extracted under the best conditions